SillyTavern/SillyTavern-Docs/Installation/Docker.md

     Save the file by pressing _Ctrl+S_ then exit `nano` by pressing _Ctrl+X_.

+!!! info
+Note that if you configured Docker network as a bridge, you could also add external IP addresses to the whitelist as usual.
+!!!

-8. Restart the Docker Container to apply the new configuration.
+9. Restart the Docker Container to apply the new configuration.

     ```sh
     docker compose restart sillytavern
     ```

-9. Open an new browser and go to [http://localhost:8000](http://localhost:8000).
+10. Open an new browser and go to [http://localhost:8000](http://localhost:8000).
 You should see SillyTavern load in a few moments.

-10. Enjoy! :D
+11. Enjoy! :D

 ### Windows

 !!! warning Regarding Docker on Windows
 Using Docker on Windows is **_really_** complicated.
-Not only do you need to activate _Windows Subsystem for Linux_ within _Turn Windows features on or off_, but also configure your system for Virtualization (Intel VT-d/AMD SVM) which differ from PC manufacturer to PC manufacturer (or motherboard manufacturer).
+Not only do you need to activate _Windows Subsystem for Linux_ within _Turn Windows features on or off_, but also configure your system for Virtualization (Intel VT-d/AMD SVM) which differs from PC manufacturer to PC manufacturer (or motherboard manufacturer).
 Sometimes, this option is not present on some systems.

 It is highly suggested you install SillyTavern by following our [Windows](/Installation/Windows.md) guide.
-This section is a _rough_ idea on how it can be done on Windows.
+This section is a _rough_ idea of how it can be done on Windows.
 !!!

 1. Install Docker Desktop by following the Docker installation guide [here](https://docs.docker.com/desktop/install/windows-install/).